Longtime Amazon executive Jeff Wilke to retire next year

-Wilke will be replaced by Dave Clark, who runs the Amazon’s warehouses and delivery network, the Seattle-based company said Friday.
+He will be replaced by Dave Clark, who runs Amazon’s warehouses and delivery network, the Seattle-based company said Friday.
+Clark, who also joined the company in 1999, has sped up delivery times by expanding Amazon’s fleet of vans and jets, allowing it to relying less on UPS and the postal service.

+Amazon’s growing power, however, has brought increased scrutiny from lawmakers in the U.S. and abroad.
+Last month, Bezos was questioned by Congress about how the company treats its third-party sellers, who list and sell goods on Amazon.com.
+Bezos told Congress that he couldn’t guarantee that employees weren’t looking at seller data to create competing products, an allegation that the company and its executives had previously denied.

+“I think that substantial entities in the economy deserve scrutiny,’” Wilke said at the time.
+“Our job is to build the kind of company that passes that scrutiny.”

-In an email to staff, Wilke said that he doesn’t have another job lined up.
+In an email to staff Friday, Wilke said that he doesn’t have another job lined up.

 “So why leave?
 It’s just time,” he wrote in the email.
 “Time for me to take time to explore personal interests that have taken a back seat for over two decades.”